chuckyute/mynix/README.md

 todo
-  make it so that one sudo saves your password for a long time discord, browser, and steam on startup move tray icons over weather and temperature module remove right modules from left display start applications in specific workspaces try gruvbox through stylix + treesitter fix open in terminal and open in file manager in godot add better fzf and ripgrep functionality to yazi
+  move tray icons over
+  weather and temperature module try gruvbox through stylix + treesitter fix open in terminal and open in file manager in godot add better fzf and ripgrep functionality to yazi